 Agricultural Food Safety Improvement Program

 The purpose of AFSIP is to support produce operations that are looking to upgrade food safety practices within their operation.
 By enhancing food safety measures these operations are able to maintain or increase their market access while working towards minimizing the risk of microbial contamination and food-borne illnesses.
-This re-imbursement grant program is currently only open to produce operations.
-AFSIP is a competitive, re-imbursement grant program that funds projects up to $25,000 or 75% of total project costs.
-All projects must be completed by June 30th, 2018.
-The deadline for applications is Wednesday, June 7, 2017.
+This grant program is currently only open to produce operations.
+AFSIP is a competitive, reimbursement grant program that funds projects for up to 75% of total project costs up to $25,000.
+The deadline for applications is April 25, 2018.

 Agricultural Environmental Enhancement Program (AEEP)

 The purpose of AEEP is to support agricultural operations that are looking to install conservation practices that prevent direct impacts on water quality, ensure efficient use of water, as well as address impacts on air quality.
 By providing reimbursement directly to agricultural operations that implement eligible projects that prevent, reduce or eliminate environmental impacts, the program achieves its purpose and goals of minimizing environmental impacts from these operations for the benefit of the Commonwealth.
-AEEP is a competitive, re-imbursement grant program that funds materials and labor up to $20,000 or 80% of project costs.
-All projects must be completed by June 30, 2018.
-The deadline for applications is Wednesday, June 7, 2017.
+AEEP is a competitive, re-imbursement grant program that funds materials and labor for up to 85% of project costs up to $25,000s.
+The deadline for applications is April 25, 2018.

 Agricultural Energy Grant Program